 500ml bottles, £2.75

 A lesser-known type of lager, the Kellerbier is an unfiltered lager (usually unpasteurised too) that takes the crisp, bittersweet nature of a great helles but leaves the yeast in to let it’s flavours shine.
 Unsurprisingly, we’re left with a beer somewhere between a Weiss bier and a helles, with lots of lemon and bready sweetness but also some banana esters and a little more hop tang too.
 It’s much less smooth than Hacker-Pschorr’s Gold but at the same time more rounded and satisfying.
 For me, this is one of the best lagers in the world.

-In my opinion it’s the best lager produced in the UK at the moment, but sadly it is only a seasonal from Thornbridge.
+In my opinion it’s the best lager produced in the UK at the moment.
 Committing fully to the German principle that lager should be held in tank for at least eight weeks, this beer is a huge pain to brew but is up there with the German greats – something no English lager than claim so far.
 Lots of moreish cracker and biscuit flavours, finishing light and lemony and somehow smooth despite plenty of bitterness.

 330ml cans, £2.50

 It takes a few seconds to get over the awesome can that opens not just the ringpull but the entire top of the can, but once you do you clock the fantastic, authentic aroma coming from the beer.
 It’s grassy, citrusy and bready just like a helles should be, but it has an added bitterness because the Americans just can’t say no to hops.
 It’s not off style but it might cause a “MEIN GOTT” from a German brewmaster.